-Vitamin A in large doses as a supplement has been shown to have a potentially negative effect on fetal development.
+The main vitamin that should be avoided in excess quantities is Vitamin A. In large doses as a supplement, it has been shown to have a potentially negative effect on fetal development.
 Carrots and vegetables, on the other hand, do not contain vitamin A itself but carotene.
-Carotene is provitamin A and is converted to vitamin A in your body only if your body needs it.
-You cannot get too much Vitamine A by eating Carotene because the body regulates conversion from carotene to Vitamin A. Although carotene is converted to vitamin A in the body, excessive ingestion of carotene causes carotenemia, not vitamin A toxicity.
+Carotene is provitamin A and is converted to vitamin A in your body only if your body needs it, so you cannot get too much Vitamin A by eating carotene because the body regulates conversion from carotene to Vitamin A.

 Vitamin E supplementation is just as tricky as Vitamin D supplementation.
 There are two forms of Vitamin E supplements, synthetic and natural.
 Natural vitamin E is more readily absorbed by the body, but most supplements contain the synthetic version.
 There is a link between babies with heart defects and supplemental Vitamin E. In a recent study, women who took supplemental Vitamin E (over and above their prenatal vitamin) were 70% more likely to give birth to a baby with a heart defect.

-Too much Vitamin K is associated with babies having worse cases of jaundice.
-Jaundice is a yellowing of the skin due to a buildup of bilirubin in the body.
+Too much Vitamin K is associated with babies having worse cases of jaundice, the yellowing of the skin due to a buildup of bilirubin in the body.